 - identifier: teaser_image

-type: FileYAML condenses the domain intent without syntactic noise.
-Agents do not have to reconstruct nested PHP arrays and can secure changes more quickly against schemas and linting.
+type: FileYAML condenses the business intent without syntactic noise.
+Agents do not have to reconstruct nested PHP arrays and can secure changes more quickly against schema and linting.

-As soon as an agent modifies data in TCA-managed tables, it must not take the most convenient path, but the correct one.
-In TYPO3, this path is called DataHandler.
+As soon as an agent modifies data in TCA-managed tables, it must not take the easiest route, but the correct one.
+In TYPO3, this route is called DataHandler.
 Workspaces, permissions, the reference index, and FAL relations are only processed correctly via this path.
-Direct QueryBuilder updates may look faster in the short term but cost integrity later on.
+Direct QueryBuilder updates may look faster in the short term, but they cost integrity later on.

 <?php